 How Real Are Ghosts, Aliens, and Spirits?

-Explanations for the strange things we see and sense
+Are there rational explanations for the strange things we see and sense?

 Posted Sep 16, 2018